How many designers have heard one of the following statements as direction?

 Alphabet’s goal is growth, which they hope to achieve through innovation and new products.

 “Our first-quarter results again demonstrated that customers value a high-quality network experience,” said Chairman and CEO Lowell McAdam of Verizon.

 “To build on our loyal customer base and the third-party recognition we have received for network leadership, we extended our wireless and fiber network capabilities, began offering an unlimited pricing option and expanded our opportunities in new markets.
 We’re executing on strategies to capture future growth and create long-term shareholder value.”

 Verizon’s goals are customer loyalty and growth through quality and expansion into new markets.

 Bonus: If the term “managing up” has ever been a mystery to you, it’s now solved.
-The “up” is your boss’s goal, which are the company’s goals.
-Focus your work on measuring how it contributes to the company’s goals and you’ll always have a meaningful story to tell about your work to your boss.
+The “up” is your boss’s goal, which is the company’s goals.
+Focus your work on measuring how it contributes to the company’s goals, and you’ll always have a meaningful story to tell about your work to your boss.
 In turn, she can tell her bosses (unless she’s the CEO, then she should promote you).